 All applicants must be:

 A) A citizen of the United States, Australia, Canada, New Zealand, or United Kingdom at time of application,

-D) Requesting at least 1.5 years of degree funding prior to graduation (which starts at the program start date),
+C) Requesting at least 1 year of degree funding prior to graduation (which starts at the program start date),

 E) Willing to accept post-graduation employment with the DoD,